-Nurses are responsible for assessing, on a continuing basis, his/ her own competencies related to: knowledge, skill, attitudes and judgment.
-Nurses must recognize limitations of his/ her own competence and seek assistance when necessary.
+Nurses are responsible for assessing, on a continuing basis, his or her own competencies related to: knowledge, skill, attitudes and judgment.
+Nurses must recognize limitations of his or her own competence and seek assistance when necessary.

-Nurse must keep up to date by recognizing, assessing and implementing changes in the health care system that effect own practice and client care.
+Nurse must keep up to date by recognizing, assessing and implementing changes in the health care system that affect own practice and client care.